SIDN/ietf-wg-rpp-charter/rpp-charter.md

 elements and other tooling.
 The recent deployment of RDAP in the domain name industry demonstrates adoption of this type of architecture.

-This evolution already started in the ccTLD space and first production deployments of this approach already seen adoption by both existing clients and a preferred way of integration for the new registrars.
+This evolution already started in the ccTLD space and first production deployments of this approach have already seen adoption by both existing clients and a preferred way of integration for new registrars.
 A REST architecture may allow easier integration between registries and registrars, thus lowering the costs for domain registration and new market entrants.